Getting Started With CI/CD for Machine Learning Pipelines

 • Follow the instructions in the GitLab For Slack app documentation

 And that’s it!
+The new auto-detection system makes machine learning pipelines much simpler to use.
 Feel free to modify these pipelines and notebooks to fit your data science modeling needs.
-And be sure to check out all the other great data science resources on our Data Science Handbook Page.
+Be sure to check out all the other great data science resources on our Data Science Handbook Page.
 If you are experiencing any difficulty or if you have any suggestions to improve these pipelines, feel free to open an issue with us.
 Happy pipelining!